7 Key Predictions For The Future Of Voice Assistants And AI

 Google has made moves in making Assistant more ubiquitous by opening the software development kit through Actions, which allows developers to build voice into their own products that support artificial intelligence.
 Another one of Google’s speech-recognition products is the AI-driven Cloud Speech-to-Text tool which enables developers to convert audio to text through deep learning neural network algorithms.

-And this is only the beginning for voice technology as we will see major advancements in the user interface in the years to come.
+This is only the beginning of voice technology as we will see major advancements in the user interface in the years to come.
 With the advancements in VUI, companies need to start educating themselves on how they can best leverage voice to better interact with their customers.
 It’s important to ask what the value of adding voice will be as it doesn’t always make sense for every brand to adopt.
 How can you provide value to your customers?
 How are you solving their pain points with voice?
 Will voice enhance the user experience or frustrate the user?

-However, there are still a number of barriers that need to be overcome before voice will see mass adoption.
+However, there are still a number of barriers that need to be overcome before voice applications will see mass adoption.
 Technological advances are making voice assistants more capable particularly in AI, natural language processing (NLP), and machine learning.
 To build a robust speech recognition experience, the artificial intelligence behind it has to become better at handling challenges such as accents and background noise.
-And as consumers are becoming increasingly more comfortable and reliant upon using voice to talk to their phones, cars, smart home devices, etc., voice will become a primary interface to the digital world and with it, expertise for voice interface design and voice app development will be in greater demand.
+And as consumers are becoming increasingly more comfortable and reliant upon using voice to talk to their phones, cars, smart home devices, etc., voice technology will become a primary interface to the digital world and with it, expertise for voice interface design and voice app development will be in greater demand.

 Advancements in a number of industries are helping digital voice assistants become more sophisticated and useful for everyday use.
 Voice has now established itself as the ultimate mobile experience.
 A lack of skills and knowledge make it particularly hard for companies to adopt a voice strategy.
 There is a lot of opportunity for much deeper and much more conversational experiences with customers.
 The question is, is your brand willing to jump on this opportunity?